randypeck/Arduino/Screamo/CONTRIBUTING.md

 ## Coding Standards
 - Language Level: C++14.
 - Target Platform: Arduino Mega (and related hardware modules).
 - File Encoding: UTF-8, but restrict actual characters used to 7-bit ASCII only (no Unicode punctuation or symbols).
-Use straight quotes (' ") and plain ASCII hyphen (-), etc.
+Use straight single and double quotes (\' and \") and plain ASCII hyphen (-).
+Do not use smart quotes, en/em dashes, ellipses, or other Unicode punctuation in source files or comments.
+- Quoting preference in source and comments: prefer single quote (') when referring to single characters and straight double quote (") for strings.
+Avoid using the backtick (`) in source comments; backticks are acceptable in Markdown documentation but should not be used inside .ino, .h, .cpp comments or identifiers.
 - Line Endings: Use CRLF or LF consistently per your environment; do not mix within a file.
 - Indentation: 2 spaces (no tabs) unless an existing file clearly uses a different width; maintain consistency within each file.
 - Max Line Length: Prefer <= 120 characters; wrap thoughtfully without breaking readability.